-By pursuing your degree in Physical Education, Sport and Physical Activity, you will have many opportunities to find a career in sport and physical activity.
+By pursuing your degree in sports coaching, recreation and physical education, you will have many opportunities to find a career in sport and physical activity.
 Combined with excellent instruction from faculty who are world leaders in their field and have real-life experiences in an array of settings creates a well-rounded education you can pass on to the youth you teach.
 Our graduates are not only well-trained, they are sought after in the work force and excel as professionals.

-Graduates with a bachelor's degree in Physical Education, Sport and Physical Activity have a variety of professions to pursue.
+Graduates with a bachelor's degree in sports coaching, recreation and physical education have a variety of professions to pursue.
 They include:

 - Physical education teacher (teaching license required)

 - Recreation coordinator

 - Field instructor

 - Athletics programmer

 - After school program specialist